 What are the binding elements of the investment strategy used to select the investments to attain each of the environmental or social characteristics promoted by this financial product?

 The binding elements of the investment strategy used to select the investments to attain each of the E/S characteristics are:

-- The sub-fund commits to have a minimum of 51% of investments that are aligned with the E/S characteristics promoted by the sub-fund. - The sub-fund will invest a minimum 10% of its net assets in sustainable investments. - The sub-fund will include the identification and analysis of issuers' environmental and social factors, including corporate governance practices within the investment process.
-The Investment Adviser will consider the ESG scores given to the issuers in which the subfund invests.
+- The sub-fund commits to have a minimum of 51% of investments that are aligned with the E/S characteristics promoted by the sub-fund. - The sub-fund will include the identification and analysis of issuers' environmental and social factors, including corporate governance practices within the investment process.
+The Investment Adviser will consider the ESG scores given to the issuers in which the sub-fund invests.